 If your spouse works in the private sector, you should consider what he or she is invested in too if you consolidate your finances.

-You should also consider your other investments accounts.
+You should also consider your other investment accounts.
 You might have old 401Ks or IRAs in which you still own investments.

 You should also consider what types of income you have available to you.
 This goes back to how soon you need access to your TSP money.
 If you know you and your spouse both have a substantial pension relative to your income needs, then perhaps you can afford to be a little more aggressive.
 Perhaps your spouse is still working and generating an income.